-KIN-A75 - Walking for Fitness 1 unit UC, CSU
+KIN-A75A - Walking for Fitness: Beginning 1 unit CSU

-This course will assist students in improving physical health and general well being.
-It is designed for men and women of all ages, with an emphasis on cardiovascular health, fitness, and maintenance of healthy weight.
-Walking programs will be established to improve cardio-respiratory endurance and encourage optimal body composition.
-KIN-A75 and A77 are courses related in content and are limited in enrollment according to Title 5, section 55040.
+This course is designed for all students with an emphasis on cardiovascular fitness, setting personal fitness goals and understanding the physiological benefits of a walking program.
+Walking programs will be established to improve cardiorespiratory endurance.
+KIN-A75A, A75B and A77 are courses related in content and are limited in enrollment according to Title 5, section 55040.
 For further information see section VIII regarding course repetition.
 54 hours laboratory.
-(Letter Grade, or Pass/No Pass option.)
+(Letter Grade or Pass/No Pass option.)